junjiek/junjiek.github.io/_posts/result/2015-08-16-random_projection-classification.md

 ## Result:

-### 1. Different Random Projection Method
+### 1. Different Random Projection Methods
-When the dataset is large, GaussianRandomProjection will be much much more slower than SparseRandomProjection.
+When the dataset is large, [GaussianRandomProjection](http://scikit-learn.org/stable/modules/generated/sklearn.random_projection.GaussianRandomProjection.html#sklearn.random_projection.GaussianRandomProjection) will be much much more slower than [SparseRandomProjection](http://scikit-learn.org/stable/modules/generated/sklearn.random_projection.SparseRandomProjection.html#sklearn.random_projection.SparseRandomProjection).
 Therefore, if we aim to enhance speed, we'd better use sparse projection matrix.
 In that sense, I am afraid we cannot adaptively change the projection matrix (as previously I suggested to change it to the mean of the majority class).

 ### 2. Single Weak Classifier performance:
 > The blue line is the accuracy of decision stump.
 The red triangle represents the projected dimension suggested by the [Johnson Lindenstrauss Lemma](http://scikit-learn.org/stable/modules/generated/sklearn.random_projection.johnson_lindenstrauss_min_dim.html#sklearn.random_projection.johnson_lindenstrauss_min_dim), which is only related to the number of sample and a parameter eps.